Document with error icon and retry arrow on dark navy background

 This happens constantly with high-volume recipients like the IRS, Social Security offices, and busy medical practices.
 Their fax machines are hammered all day long.

 The fix: Wait 10 to 15 minutes and try again.
 If you are faxing a government agency, try early morning (before 9 AM Eastern) or late afternoon when call volume drops.
-Most online fax services, including FaxDrop, will retry automatically before reporting a failure.
+Most online fax services may continue processing a queued transmission.
+Do not start another send while the current outcome remains queued or unresolved.
+Retry only after a confirmed failure or support review.

 Wrong Number or Bad Format